 Another recent movie, North by Northeast 东北偏北 (2014), set a decade or so earlier, had a similar background of a rural community shocked by serial sex crimes but was played as a wry comedy and with the focus more on detection.
 Wang’s film goes for a much more subtle approach in which nothing is actually spelled out.
 As played by 17-year-old actress Su Xiaotong 苏晓彤, Qu Jing is a hard-to-read character who’s defined more by the people around her than by her own words: the only times she really lets out her emotions are in her secret singing sessions in a junkyard where she mimes to pop songs – a private world she’s shocked to find invaded by a boy who fancies her – and in a clandestine visit to a seedy KTV joint to cry over a Hong Kong melodrama starring Li Lizhen 李丽珍 [Loletta Lee].
 Otherwise, on the surface she’s a model student who’s honoured at her school on International Children’s Day but is rendered speechless wheh she has to take the platform in public.
 The metaphor for the girl’s claustrophobic existence is typical of the whole movie’s approach – as is the sudden ending, which will leave some viewers feeling a bit shortchanged.

 The characters around Qu Jing – all variations on coming-of-age film staples – are more clearly defined.
 TV actress Liu Dan 刘丹 is highly believable as the naggy-but-protective mother, theatre and TV actor Guo Xiao 郭笑 satisfyingly offbeat as the loving father who prides himself on his forensic knowledge (but is still out of his depth), and former child actress Lu Qiwei 陆琦蔚 (TV drama You Must Be Happy 你一定要幸福, 2007) a suitably sexy balance to the lanky Su as Qu Jing’s best friend.
-Technical packaging is very smooth, with the widescreen photography of Zhao Long 赵龙 (horrors Witness 目击者, 2012, and Face Hunter 虐面人之死灵面膜, 2014) subtly conveying a sense of permanent unease beneath the summery exteriors.
+Technical packaging is very smooth, with the widescreen photography of Zhao Long 赵龙 (crime drama Witness 目击者, 2012, and horror Face Hunter 虐面人之死灵面膜, 2014) subtly conveying a sense of permanent unease beneath the summery exteriors.
 Period detail in props and manners is spot on without being showy, and resonant use is made of the classic 1970s ballad The Olive Tree 橄榄树 – a lament on physical and emotional dislocation – that was popularised by Taiwan singer Qi Yu 齐豫.